 The Ravenna community passed a bond extension on May 4, 2021.
 Thank you Bulldogs!
 At the beginning of the 2023-2024 school year, RHS will essentially be a brand new building!
-We may experience some adjustments and need for flexibility during the 2022-2023 school year, due to the construction/renovations.
-Rest assured measures will be taken to minimize the disruption to the teaching and learning process.
+We're excited to offer an updated, remodeled and exciting space for teaching, learning and collaboration to occur!
+Please partner with us in keeping our renovated building clean, safe, well-maintained and AWESOME for future Bulldogs to enjoy!